-Reduce environmental and systemic barriers to employment including access to transportation, guality, affordable childcare, and accommodations.
+Reduce obstacles to employment including access to transportation, quality, affordable childcare, and accommodations.

 By providing access to affordable housing and offering financial tools for debt management and reduction, more families will be empowered to increase their savings and investments.

 Increase access to small business support and capacity building resources to empower families to build financial stability and create jobs in our region.

-More local workplaces provide families and individuals access to family-friendly employment opportunities (eg. benefits such as childcare, health care, fair wages, flexibility, etc.) HOW SUCCESS WILL BE MEASURED (Participants are individuals who use the services of our funded partners) HOW MUCH WE DID Number of participants enrolled in adult education classes Number of participants served by the program Number of unduplicated individuals who accessed a financial education course in order to increase financial literacy Number of black and brown individuals who engaged in entrepreneurial programs HOW WELL WE DID IT Number of participants who completed training and retained employment upon exit of program Number of participants that were able to access the program (childcare, transportation, etc.) Number of participants engaged in identifying personal goals and are taking steps toward achieving them Number of participants who secured stable, safe housing Number of participants who went from unbanked to banked by opening a checking/savings account Number of black and brown individuals who launched an entrepreneurial venture IS ANYONE IS BETTER R OFF? #/% increase of participants who successfully complete their program goals #/% increase of participants who successfully maintain housing - #/% increase of participants who increase wages - #/% increase of participants who maintain employment at 6-month or 12-month check - #/% increase of families whose self-sufficiency has improved - #/% increase of participants who achieve financial stability - #/% increase of unduplicated individuals who report increased savings. - #/% increase of unduplicated individuals who report an improvement in their credit score. - #/% increase of unduplicated individuals who reduce nonmortgage debt.
+More local workplaces provide families and individuals access to family-friendly employment opportunities (eg. benefits such as childcare, health care, fair wages, flexibility, etc.)

+HOW SUCCESS WILL BE MEASURED (Participants are individuals who use services from United Way or a funded partner)

+HOW MUCH WE DID Number of participants enrolled in adult education classes Number of participants served by the program Number of unduplicated individuals who accessed a financial education course in order to increase financial literacy Number of black and brown individuals who engaged in entrepreneurial programs HOW WELL WE DID IT Number of participants who completed training and retained employment upon exit of program Number of participants that were able to access the program (childcare, transportation, etc.) Number of participants engaged in identifying personal goals and are taking steps toward achieving them Number of participants who secured stable, safe housing Number of participants who went from unbanked to banked by opening a checking/savings account Number of black and brown individuals who launched an entrepreneurial venture IS ANYONE IS BETTER OFF? #/% increase of participants who successfully complete their program goals #/% increase of participants who successfully maintain housing #/% increase of participants who increase wages #/% increase of participants who maintain employment at 6-month or 12-month check

+- #/% increase of participants who maintain employment at 6-month or 12-month check #/% increase of families whose self-sufficiency has improved - #/% increase of participants who achieve financial stability - #/% increase of unduplicated individuals who report increased savings. - #/% increase of unduplicated individuals who report an improvement in their credit score. - #/% increase of unduplicated individuals who reduce nonmortgage debt.

-A MORE CONNECTED COMMUNITY Connected communities are resilient communities, prepared to mobilize resources and work together in moments of crisis.
+A MORE CONNECTED COMMUNITY

+Connected communities are resilient communities, prepared to mobilize resources and work together in moments of crisis.
 Connected communities are also places where all children and families can thrive and contribute.
 One where we can celebrate our individual uniqueness while finding our shared humanity and sense of care for one another.

-To achieve this, we must first acknowledge the root cause of our problems, shaped by history and modern social norms, then we can come together to transform our community.
-We seek to advance connection, promote racial equity, and build a generation of kids who know they matter.
+We seek to advance connection, and build a generation of kids who know they matter.
 To achieve this, we work to bridge the gap between those in need and those willing to help.
 We work across the community, building deeper connections among local businesses, nonprofits, and state and local governments to foster collaboration and innovation.
-When we work together, we can address the complex and systematic social challenges facing our community.
+When we work together, we can address the complex challenges facing our community.

 The core of our work is connecting the community, promoting civic engagement, and empowering individuals to be part of the solution with us.
-Uniting people in the human experience is essential to creating the vibrant, connected, equitable community we envision.
+Uniting people in the human experience is essential to creating the vibrant and connected community we envision.

 CONNECTED COMMUNITY

-We are helping to build a vibrant, engaged, and equitable community where children and families can thrive.
+We are helping to build a vibrant and engaged community where children and families can thrive.

-Lacking social connection can increase premature death as much as smoking 15 cigarettes a day b Social isolation among older adults accounts for
+Lacking social connection can increase premature death as much as smoking 15 cigarettes a day.
+Social isolation among older adults accounts for

-\$6.7 Bil

-in excess Medicare costs .

-Approximately half of U.S. adults report experiencing loneliness, with some of the highest rates among young adults i
+Approximately half of U.S. adults report experiencing loneliness, with some of the highest rates among young adults.

-Improve access to safe, inclusive outdoor environments to strengthen communities and promote active lifestyles among children and families.
+Improve access to safe outdoor environments for all abilities to strengthen communities and promote active lifestyles among children and families.